GeostatsGuy/GeostatsPy/README.md

 16. declus - cell-ased declustering
 17.sgsim - sequantial Gaussian simulation limited to 2D and unconditional

+#### Requirements

+GSLIB executables must be in current directory (or a directory in path environmental variable).
+Executables are available at http://www.statios.com/Quick/gslib.html.

 Warning, there has been no attempt to make these functions robust in the precense of bad inputs.
 If you get a crazy error check the inputs.
 Are the arrays the correct dimension?
 Is the parameter order mixed up?
 Make sure the inputs are consistent with the descriptions in this document.